 Solution 2.
 Use a Reliable Software

-One of the reasons behind your video not playing on Windows 10 can be that your video is corrupted.
+One of the reasons behind your video not playing on Windows 10 or Windows 11 can be that your video is corrupted.
 You do not have to worry about that because right now, you are in good hands.
 We will introduce you to the Wondershare Repairit Online Tool, which will help you to repair your videos in no time.
 It supports the repairing of MOV, MP4, and 3GP formats.
 It can repair the video having a size of less than 200MBs.
 You do not have to go through the long process to recover your video because this Wondershare Repairit Online Tool is here to help you.

 - The recovery process is anything but difficult to utilize.